How To Wash a Backpack with Hands & Machine?

 Hand washing is the safest way to clean most backpacks, especially those with water-resistant coatings or delicate trims.
 Here’s how to do it:

-2. Submerge and scrub the backpack.
-Place the entire backpack in the water if it’s safe to submerge.
+2. Submerge and scrub the backpack: Place the entire backpack in the water for atleast 7 mintues.
 Gently agitate it and use a soft sponge or cloth to scrub all areas, inside and out.
 Focus on straps, the back panel, and any dirty spots.
 A soft-bristle brush or old toothbrush is great for tougher stains or zipper teeth.
 Be careful not to scrub too hard, especially on mesh or padded areas, to preserve coatings.

 Hand-washing may take more time, but it protects water-repellant coatings and delicate parts.
 Osprey, for example, explicitly advises hand cleaning with warm soapy water and a sponge.
 This method is ideal for leather-trimmed or embellished backpacks too.